 Applied voice study at Luther College is the largest area of concentration in the music major.
-Distinguished voice faculty in eleven voice studios serve more than 300 students.
-Participation in one of the six choral ensembles is a requirement for the more than 100 music majors who elect vocal performance as their area of study.
+Distinguished voice faculty in ten voice studios serve more than 300 students.
+Participation in one of the five choral ensembles is a requirement for the more than 100 music majors who elect vocal performance as their area of study.
 A required solo recital is performed in the third or fourth year of applied study; a second recital is possible with permission from the applied instructor.
 In addition to the core music course requirements, students have the opportunity to take courses in diction, vocal literature, vocal coaching, and participate as soloists in oratorio and opera performances.

 Oratorio performance is part of a long tradition at Luther College.
 In the spring semester of alternating years, the orchestra, choral, and vocal areas collaborate in the presentation of a major work.
 Students may audition for solos in many of these.
 Recent performances have included Walton’s Belshazzar’s Feast, Mozart’s Coronation Mass, Haydn’s Lord Nelson Mass, Handel's Messiah, Brahms' Requiem, Bach’s St. John Passion, and a commissioned work, Luther Mass, by Stephen Paulus.

 Opera courses at Luther are designed to help students develop the craft of singing and acting in tandem.
 Each spring the music department presents a fully-staged and costumed opera production.
-Students not only participate as performers, but they also learn technical and musical aspects of opera as theater.
-Recent productions include Mozart's Così fan tutte (2018), Gilbert & Sullivan's The Gondoliers (2017) and Franz Léhar's The Merry Widow (2016).
+Students not only participate as performers, but they also learn about technical aspects of opera as theater.
+Recent opera productions include Aaron Copland's The Tender Land (2019), Mozart's Così fan tutte (2018), and Gilbert & Sullivan's The Gondoliers (2017).
 The spring opera productions are accompanied by orchestra in alternating years; most are sung in English or English translations.
-In addition, students study and perform scenes from opera, operetta, and musical theatre in the fall opera workshop course and January-term first-year seminar.
+In addition, students study and perform scenes from opera, operetta, and musical theatre in the fall opera workshop course and the January-term first-year seminar.